 This data source, also curated outside of WealthEngine, includes a select group of major gift records traced back to the donor’s home address.
 The records show the gift amount, the year in which it was made, and the recipient organization.

-This database will potentially display the type, amount, and year of the gift, as well as the recipient organization’s name, location, and areas of focus.
-However, these types of reports never include the full address that would allow our computer system to really be certain the contribution applies to your person – rather than someone who simply looks like them.
-This means that when you look at Charitable Donations on a profile, you are seeing a list of donations that the system thinks might be them.
-For this reason, Charitable Donations will always be a Medium QOM[hyperlink], meaning that they are not factored into any of the key scores on the profile.
+This database has the potential to display details such as the type, amount, and year of the gift, along with the recipient organization's name, location, and areas of focus.
+However, these reports typically lack the full address necessary for our computer system to conclusively confirm that the contribution pertains to the specified individual rather than someone resembling them.
+Consequently, when reviewing Charitable Donations on a profile, you are essentially viewing a list of donations that the system considers might be associated with the individual.
+Due to this uncertainty, Charitable Donations will consistently be assigned a Medium Quality of Match (QOM), indicating that it is not factored into any of the key scores on the profile.

 While the Charitable Donations data source will never be comprehensive, it does continue to grow as we add thousands of annual donations to the system every week.